 Soil and Water Conservation Society, Student Chapter

 Sigma Alpha is the national, professional and social sorority for women in agriculture.
+As Sisters in Agriculture, we are a close knit sorority that emphasizes friendship, agricultural awareness, and community service.
 The purpose of Sigma Alpha is to promote women in all facets of agriculture and to build friendships among them.
 Members are encouraged to strive for achievement in scholarship, leadership and service.
-Membership is open to all women at the University, with an emphasis on those majoring in agriculture and related fields.
-Sigma Alpha is also a service sorority, with several projects throughout the year that benefit the community.
+Membership is open to all women at the University, whom have an interest in agriculture and related fields.
+Sigma Alpha is also a service sorority, with several community service projects throughout the year.

 Click here to view the Sigma Alpha website.